-The Document Management System flags the disposal date for the Privacy Officer for follow-up.
+The Privacy Officer or designate monitors disposal dates in P-15: Log of Research Agreements for follow-up.
 The Privacy Officer ensures that the researcher is contacted regarding the disposal date if the researcher has not provided BORN with written confirmation of disposal as per the requirements of the Research Agreement within seven days of the disposal date.